ajaybirva09/4-1-mux/README.md

  # 4:1 Multiplexer Design
- This project simulates the designed Bandgap Reference circuit to determine its performance characterisitics pre-layout and post-layout.
+ This project simulates the designed 4:1 MUX circuit to determine its performance characterisitics pre-layout design.

 Note: Circuit requires further optimization to improve performance.
 Design yet to be modifi
-## Overview
-This repository contains the design, implementation, and analysis of a 4:1 multiplexer (MUX) using transmission gates.
-This digital circuit project focuses on minimizing power consumption and propagation delay, making it suitable for high-speed, low-power applications.
+## A Glance at the 4:1 MUX Reference IP
+The 4:1 Multiplexer (MUX) Reference IP provides a high-performance digital multiplexer solution using transmission gates for efficient data selection and low power operation.
+Ideal for high-speed applications, this MUX is designed to offer low propagation delay and minimized power consumption, leveraging transmission gates to achieve reliable signal integrity across various frequencies.
+## Block Diagram of the Bandgap Reference IP